-Results in the given table shows that human dignity or employee’s self respect plays a vital role in establishing a relationship between interactional justice and employees turnover intentions or mass exodus of employees in private sector SMEs of Pakistan, i.e. (P<0.01), hence all the given three hypothesis of the study are supported.
+Results in the given table shows that human dignity or employees’ self-respect plays a vital role in establishing a relationship between interactional justice and employees turnover intentions or mass exodus of employees in private sector SMEs of Pakistan, i.e. (P<0.01), hence all the given three hypothesis of the study are supported.
 This further evaluates that if employees are feeling respectful or their dignity is not compromised in an organization, then they feel motivated and satisfied with their workplace because majority of the employees were of the view point that they are struggling only to earn a respectful life in their communities, if someone even their bosses gets personal or target their dignity, they won’t going to continue their jobs at such organizations.

 Table – 4: Multiple regression Analysis

 The researcher has conducted multiple regression analysis to confirm the evaluations obtained by correlation analysis regarding the validity of the given hypothesis of the study.
 The following table – 4 shows results of multiple regression analysis, the evaluations of this analysis tool showed that there is a significant positive relationship between the interactional justice and employee’s turnover intentions in an organization.
-It also confirms the mediating role of Human dignity or self respect of employees in defining such relationship, i.e. (P<0.01) hence accepting all the three hypothesis of the study.
+It also confirms the mediating role of Human dignity or self-respect of employees in defining such relationship, i.e. (P<0.01) hence accepting all the three hypothesis of the study.
 Moreover, the independent variable Interactional Justice can cause 46.3% variations in the dependent variables, which shows that a unit change in independent variable can cause a considerable level of corresponding change in the dependent variable.